Dr Laura Tinkl (BSc (Hons), DClinPsy, MBPsS, CPsychol)

-- Train the Trainers: Adaptive Metallization Based Integrative Therapy (AMBIT) – an integrated approach to engaging hard-to-reach adolescents (Anna Freud Centre, 2018)
+- Train the Trainers: Adaptive Mentalization Based Integrative Therapy (AMBIT) – an integrated approach to engaging hard-to-reach adolescents (Anna Freud Centre, 2018)

 - Dyadic Developmental Psychotherapy (DDP), Level 1 (DDP Institute, 2017)

-- Advanced Clinical Supervisor Training (Salomons, University of Canterbury, 2017)
+- Clinical Supervisor Training (Salomons, University of Canterbury, 2015)

-- Family Partnership Model (Sussex Partnership NHS Trust, 2013)
+- Family Partnership (Parent Advisor) Model (Sussex Partnership NHS Trust, 2013)

 - Introduction to Interpersonal Psychotherapy (IPT) for Depression (Tavistock Clinic, London, 2011)

 - Professional Doctorate in Clinical Psychology (University of Essex, 2011)

 - BSc (Hons) Psychology (University of Reading, 2004)

 (Please contact me for details of recent continued professional development)